Click Beetles

 Identifying Click Beetles

 Characteristics: Known for circular marks resembling eyes on their back.
-Larvae, called wireworms, appear tan, white, and brown, and have a slender, segmented, glossy appearance.
+Larvae, called wireworms, are tan, white, or brown and have a slender, segmented, glossy appearance.

 Distinguishing Sound: Notable for their clicking noise when disturbed or overturned.